Rosenshine's principles of instruction: a classroom guide on the theory and practice for teachers and educational leaders.

 Checks for understanding allow teachers to identify any misconceptions students may have and explain things they are still struggling with.
-Rosenshine's sixth principles suggest teachers take intermittent periods during the lesson to stop and assess whether students understood the learning material.
+Rosenshine's sixth principle suggest teachers take intermittent periods during the lesson to stop and assess whether students have understood the learning material.
 Teachers can do this by asking learners to make a presentation, share their opinion about the lesson, summarise the information and correct students' errors.
 Checks for student understanding assure that the students have a clear foundation for their learning and make them ready to learn the next topic.

 - Achieving an Elevated Success Rate

 Cognitive Psychology Research reveals that the instructors who utilized the most effective teaching strategies had more students with higher educational success rates.
 According to Barak Rosenshine, the optimal academic success rates educators need to strive for is 80% (which is similar to the optimal success rate for multiple-choice tests).
 An optimal success rate of 80% shows that although challenged, learners still grasped and learnt new concepts.